Feminine beauty ideal: South Korea

 The latest 'activist'-like movement that young girls in South Korea are promoting is called the "pro-ana" movement.
 Young girls will go onto various websites and social media outlets to promote behaviours related to the eating disorder anorexia, such as how to throw away lunch at school without getting in trouble with the staff members and how to not get caught by parents.
 The majority of the girls who are involved in this movement are not eating properly and are starving themselves until their weight drops to a fragile amount of 30 to 40 kilograms.
 Individuals who are extremists about losing weight will take vast amounts of constipation pills to flush food out of their system quickly, as the lack of nutrition will cause them to lose weight drastically.
 On rare occasions where the girls eat proper meals, they feel guilty for indulging, leading them to turn to bulimic tendencies and force themselves to vomit to maintain their thin shape.

 In South Korea, psychotropic appetite suppressants also increased in popularity by 31.5 percent from 93.2 billion won (US$77.4 million) in 2014 to 122.5 billion won (US$102.8 million) in 2018, while the sales in non-psychotropic appetite suppressants increased 126.8 percent from 34.9 billion won (US$29.3 million) to 79.1 billion won (US$66 million) during the same time.
 The long-term use of psychotropic appetite suppressants increases the risk of side effects such as pulmonary hypertension and severe heart disease.
 This, in combination with the lack of nutrients that girls receive due to anorexic tendencies, can cause malnutrition, osteoporosis, heart disease and hair loss.
-Taking into account that it is more harmful to teenagers as their brains and bodies are still in developing, their extreme dieting happens can lead to irregular menstruation, loss of menstruation, stunted growth, and in extreme cases, death.
+Taking into account that it is more harmful to teenagers as their brains and bodies are still developing, their extreme dieting happens can lead to irregular menstruation, loss of menstruation, stunted growth, and in extreme cases, death.

 Girls who are active in the pro-ana movement are often not unaware of the risk of anorexia.
 They are aware that anorexia is a disorder, but they believe their actions are justified due to their culture which harshly criticizes the perceived beauty of individuals based on their body shape.